Skip to main content

 “Well,” Captain Coocoo chirped, adjusting his cowboy hat, “now you’re the King of Everything that’s Nothing!
 Or Nothing that’s Everything!
 Want some backwards space cookies?”

-Bizarro Aquaman, afraid of space cookies, immediately offered him some.
+Reverso Aqualung, afraid of space cookies, immediately offered him some.
 “Here are the worst treats that taste terribly good!”

-Chapter 8: Resolution and Backwards Reflection
+Chapter 8: Resolution and Backward Reflection

-Bizarro Superman floated upside-down near the observation deck.
+Reverso Stuperman floated upside-down near the observation deck.
 “I want to give the worst assessment of Victory Vanguard’s terrible methods!”

 “Please do,” Valkyrie Prime said diplomatically.

-Bizarro Batman, still announcing his secret assessment loudly, added: “Their ship is the worst advanced technology – it works perfectly by being completely logical!
+Reverso Battyman, still announcing his secret assessment loudly, added: “Their ship is the worst advanced technology – it works perfectly by being completely logical!
 Their AI is most terrible – it makes perfect sense all the time!”

-Bizarro Wonder Woman spun her lasso of lies: “Wacko Warrior is the worst overpowered hero – he uses his abilities badly in an excellent way!
+Reverso Wonderless Woman spun her lasso of lies: “Wacko Warrior is the worst overpowered hero – he uses his abilities badly in an excellent way!
 Super Stooge is a terrible reality warper who makes the worst changes that fix everything!”

-Bizarro Aquaman, still afraid of compliments, gave the highest praise: “Nasrudin is the most terrible philosopher-warrior – his wisdom is the worst because it actually works!
+Reverso Aqualung, still afraid of compliments, gave the highest praise: “Nasrudin is the most terrible philosopher-warrior – his wisdom is the worst because it actually works!
 Valkyrie Prime is the worst leader – she commands so badly that everyone does a perfect job!”

 “That’s the nicest offer of help we’ve ever received!”
 Captain Coocoo beamed, waving goodbye with both hands while somehow also tipping his hat.